emaglio/trailblazer.github.io/guides/trailblazer/2.0/03-trailblazer-basics.md

 {{ "app/models/user.rb:model:../trailblazer-guides:operation-03" | tsnippet }}

-The `User` model has the property `signed_in` which is just a flag that we are going to use in order to have `current_user`(we should use an authorization gem for this though like [tyrant](https://github.com/apotonick/tyrant)).
+The `User` model has the property `signed_in` which is just a flag that we are going to use in order to have `current_user`(we should use an authorization gem for this though).

-In order to have a `New` post we have to implement few **SPTES** which is at the base of the railway concept in TRB:
+In order to have a `New` post we have to implement few **STEPS** which is at the base of the railway concept in TRB:
   - make sure that a User is signed in
   - create a `BlogPost` model
   - present a form that the User will use to add `Title` and `Body`

 Here the operation: